Physics-50/Module-1/docs/week1.md

 ## Significant Figures when Reporting Results

 When doing your analysis, to avoid an accumulation of rounding errors it is very important not to round your results until you reach a final result.
-However when you do reach a final result, it is important and helpful to round your result appropriately in accordance with your estimated uncertainty.
+However when you do reach a final result, it is important and helpful to round your result appropriately, taking into consideration your uncertainty.
+Since the uncertainty is a measure of your confidence in your result it makes sense to use it to gauge which digits are *significant*.

 Please read through this [guide](significant-figures) for reporting final results with appropriate significant figures.
 You should refer back to these guidelines and follow them throughout this course.
 For future reference you will find a link to this and other helpful guides on the "helpful guidance" tab on Sakai.